Back to Learning Catalog

 Open

 Experiences allow you to explore a career field you’re curious about while mastering competencies for school credit.
-Through experiential learning, you will learn skills and apply these skills to tasks you would complete as part of a career, rather than completing traditional assessments like essays or tests.
-During your experience, you’ll work with a professional in the field to support your learning.
-You’ll earn a badge for your accomplishments, which you can share on social media and higher education platforms, or with colleges, potential employers, peers, and/or colleagues to display your qualifications.
+Through career-focused experiential learning, you will develop and learn skills for application to tasks typically completed as part of a career rather than using traditional assessments like essays or tests.
+During your Experience, you’ll work with a professional in the field to support your learning whom we call an “outside expert.”
+You’ll earn a badge for your accomplishments to share on social media and higher education platforms, or with colleges, potential employers, peers, and colleagues to display your qualifications.

 Here’s how experiences work: